Eschatologue/CM_wiki/docs/spells/5th-level.md

 ***Grasses and Undergrowth.*** Any area of ground in the cube that is covered by grass or undergrowth is difficult terrain for your enemies.

-***Trees.*** At the start of each of your turns, each of your enemies within 10 feet of any tree in the cube must succeed on a Dexterity Saving Throw or take 4d6 slashing damage from whipping branches.
+***Trees.*** At the start of each of your turns, each of your enemies within 10 feet of any tree in the cube must succeed on a Dexterity :d20-save: **Saving Throw** or take 4d6 slashing damage from whipping branches.

-***Roots and Vines.*** At the end of each of your turns, one creature of your choice that is on the ground in the cube must succeed on a Strength Saving Throw or become restrained until the spell ends.
+***Roots and Vines.*** At the end of each of your turns, one creature of your choice that is on the ground in the cube must succeed on a Strength :d20-save: **Saving Throw** or become restrained until the spell ends.
 A restrained creature can use an :rsc-action: **Action** to make a Strength (Athletics) check against your spell save DC, ending the effect on itself on a success.

 ***Rocks.*** As a :rsc-bonus-action: **Bonus Action** on your turn, you can cause a loose rock in the cube to launch at a creature you can see in the cube.
 Make a ranged spell attack against the target.
-On a hit, the target takes 3d8 nonmagical bludgeoning damage, and it must succeed on a Strength Saving Throw or fall prone.
+On a hit, the target takes 3d8 nonmagical bludgeoning damage, and it must succeed on a Strength :d20-save: **Saving Throw** or fall prone.